 “Right,” was his quick reply.

 “So why would your process change?
 Organizations don’t make decisions, people do.
 When you are dealing with larger organizations, your information objectives don’t change, there is just a whole lot more information to collect and manage.
 I am submitting that if your process for selling in an SMB was fundamentally sound, the same principles apply in strategic accounts.”

 “True.”
 Ah, how I love to hear that word.

 The truth is, SMB accounts as well as Major and Strategic Accounts are all concerned about the same things.
-They all have business issues.
-They all have people involved in making decisions.
-They all have decision histories, existing solutions, alternatives, favored alternatives, decision criteria and decision stages.
+Firstly, they all have business issues.
+Secondly, they all have people involved in making decisions.
+Thirdly, they all have decision histories, existing solutions, alternatives, favored alternatives, decision criteria, and decision stages.
 The ONLY difference is a matter of “more”.
 There is simply a larger amount of information to manage.
 It’s that simple.

-Given that a more complex environment requires us to gather, assimilate and evaluate significantly more of the same information we would gather from an SMB, we don’t need a different way of engaging the buyers.
-What we need is a framework by which we can effectively manage, share and analyze all this additional information so that it helps us build more effective strategies that allow us to win more business.
+A more complex environment requires us to gather, assimilate and evaluate significantly more information than we gather from an SMB.
+We don’t need a different way of engaging the buyers.
+What we need is a framework by which we can effectively manage, share and analyze additional information.
+This helps us build more effective strategies that allow us to win more business.

 We concluded the conversation in agreement.
 My travel companion and newfound friend admitted he had forgotten to apply many of the same principles he had taken ownership of and used successfully when selling to SMB customers.
 He also admitted his failure to apply these principles may have cost him more in his new environment than he would have thought.

 So, Strategic Account Managers, if you think you’re customers are different, think again.
 Don’t forget the basic principles that got you where you are.
 It turns out the only true difference is “more”.